Flexible Imputation of Incomplete Network Data: Theory for Downstream Estimation

 \subsection{Analysis of linear-in-means peer-effect model}

-Although Theorem~\ref{thm:consistency_plug_in} establishes the consistency of the plug-in estimator based on our imputed adjacency matrices, analyzing its convergence rate and inference properties is challenging.
+Although Theorem~\ref{thm:consistency_plug_in} establishes the consistency of the plug-in estimator based on our imputed adjacency matrices, analyzing its convergence rate and inference is challenging.
 First, as discussed in \citet{cai2022linear}, even when each link contains only i.i.d. classical measurement error, network statistics used in moment conditions typically aggregate errors across links, thereby inducing non-classical measurement error that complicates the analysis.
 Second, the measurement error generated by our imputation procedure is correlated across links, and because the imputation is nonparametric, its bias and variance may be of the same order, further complicating the analysis of convergence.

 Since network links typically enter the moment conditions through network statistics, the asymptotic properties of imputed links established in Theorem~\ref{thm:bias_variance} could be different from those of the GMM estimators that rely on the imputed network.
-Therefore, the bandwidth that is optimal for imputing individual links may not be optimal for downstream analysis using network statistics.
-In the following text, we focus on the linear-in-means peer-effects regression and study the asymptotic behavior of its parameter estimates.
+Therefore, the bandwidth optimal for imputing links may not be optimal for downstream analysis.
+In the following text, we focus on the linear-in-means peer-effects regression and study the asymptotic behavior of the corresponding GMM estimator.
 We also provide guidance for downstream regression analysis using our imputed networks.